 CTAs can also be incorporated on informational pages.
 In this example below from VitaMedica, visitors can read general information about probiotics for women.
 Then, if that information entices them to make a purchase, they can easily follow the CTAs for different products included at the top of the page.

-Visitors may land on your site seeking solely information, but to increase leads and conversions you must gently but purposefully draw them into a conversation and relationship with you as the business.
+Visitors may land on your site seeking solely information, but to increase leads and conversions you must gently but purposefully draw them into a conversation and relationship with your business.
 By fitting lead generators, visitors can engage with you according to what they need.
 Whether through email captures, call-to-action buttons, or contact forms – to the page they reside on.